 See historical monthly reports about our execution quality:

-The October 2018 Rule 605 statistics initially posted by Virtu Americas LLC have been temporarily taken down due to a question with certain data.
-We will post corrected information as soon as it is available.
+The December 2018 Rule 605 statistics initially posted by Virtu Americas LLC were revised on February 15th, 2019.
 We apologize for the inconvenience.

 The files are updated every month on or around the 25th of each month, reflecting execution quality for trades reported for the previous calendar month end.
 The download files are available in zip format, which contains an ASCII text file.
 The .zip files use WinZip technology to compress the files.
 To view these files you must have Winzip software.